Complexity

 summary: ClassVar[str] = 'Forbid too many local variables in the unit of code.'

-class TooManyArgumentsViolation(node, text=None, baseline=None)[source]
+final class TooManyArgumentsViolation(node, text=None, baseline=None)[source]

 Bases: ASTViolation